OfficeDev/office-scripts-docs/docs/develop/user-input.md

 :::image type="content" source="../images/user-input-example.png" alt-text="The dialog box shown to users when a script with parameters is run.":::

 > [!IMPORTANT]
-> Currently, only Excel on the web users will be prompted to enter data for parameterized scripts in .
+> Currently, only Excel on the web users will be prompted to enter data for parameterized scripts.
 Power Automate flows also support giving data to scripts through parameters.

 ## Example - Highlight large values